Lori B. Capri, M.S. - Holistic Counseling

 Do you accept insurance?
 How does insurance work?

 To determine if you have mental health coverage, the first thing you should do is check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions:

-The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.
-Exceptions include: Suspected child abuse or dependent adult or elder abuse, for which I am required by law to report this to the appropriate authorities immediately.
+The law protects the relationship between a client and a psychotherapist and information cannot be disclosed without written permission.
+Exceptions include: Disclosed or suspected child abuse, neglect or dependent adult or elder abuse or neglect, for which your counselor is required by law to report to the appropriate authorities immediately.
 If a client is threatening serious bodily harm to another person/s, I must notify the police and inform the intended victim.
 If a client intends to harm himself or herself, I will make every effort to enlist their cooperation in ensuring their safety.
 If they do not cooperate, I will take further measures without their permission that are provided to me by law in order to ensure their safety.

 Helvetica --- I have over 20 years of experience in providing individual, group, and family therapy as well as helping people navigate the various community resources available.